lydtechconsulting/kafka-connect-debezium-mongodb/README.md

 Spring Boot application demonstrating using Kafka Connect for Change Data Capture (CDC) to publish outbound events to Kafka from MongoDB.

+This repo accompanies the following article:

+- [Kafka Connect: CDC with Debezium and MongoDB](https://www.lydtechconsulting.com/blog-kafka-connect-debezium-mongodb.html): Using Change Data Capture (CDC) with Debezium to stream events from the NoSQL MongoDB database to the Kafka messaging broker.

 ## Running The Demo

 The demo steps are as follows (and detailed below):